 • In the morning

 • On windy days

 The daily pollen count takes the above conditions into consideration to give an estimate of the severity of the pollen on a given day.

 Hay fever is a nuisance but it can be improved with self-treatment.
-To find your personalised solution to Hay fever come into Remadee and speak to one of our clinical team at Hillcrest Pharmacy, you can find us in the Remadee Lounge and Café, 153 Cambridge Rd, Hillcrest, Hamilton.
+To find your personalised solution to Hayfever come in and see our clinical team at Hillcrest Pharmacy, you can find us in the Remadee Lounge and Café, 153 Cambridge Rd, Hillcrest, Hamilton.